digitalgust/miniJVM/README.md

 * ### Layout

-  All UI containers support the following three layout methods, which can be mixed.
-In XML, flow layout and table layout are usually used at the same time.
-Layout is just a concept, and the code does not need to specify which layout to use.
+  All UI containers support the following three layouts.
+In XML, flow layout and table layout are usually simultaneously exist.
+Layout is just a concept, we do not need to specify which layout to use anywhere.
 The layout manager automatically layout according to the description in XML.

   [< Back](#dochome)